-A: You should ask only for the accommodations you need to take the test on equal footing with test takers without disabilities.
+You should only ask for the accommodations you need to take the test on equal footing with test takers without disabilities.
 Requests for accommodations must include objective evidence of a clear connection between the functional limitation and the accommodation requested.
 The evidence presented must demonstrate that the accommodation is needed.
 Requests for accommodations not supported by objective documentation will not be granted.